 As the software is playing each track to convert it the actual conversion process can take some time!
 On a large collection we’re talking many hours or days so its definitely not something you’d want to do on-the-fly while at a venue, mid gig!
 It’ll take up some processing power which your DJ software and controller will probably need.

 As with MegaSeg you’ll need to download your tracks first before converting and DJing with Apple Music so its not a seamless DJ streaming music experience.
 But never-the-less it is one approach.

-It’s very important to note that this approach is most definitely NOT legal.
+It’s very important to note that this approach is most definitely not supported by Apple’s terms of service.
 You are essentially ripping copyrighted music from a streaming source which would invalidate your user agreement with Apple and not be covered by any digital music permit either.

 Because of this I cannot recommend this method but as this is a page about how you can DJ with Apple Music it was at least worth mentioning.

 Whether you choose to DJ this way is up to you.
 Check out NoteBurner DRM Audio Converter here.